JJMax1/Eaglercraft-1.13-Web/README.md

 # What is Eaglercraft?

-### Eaglercraft is a project dedicated to reverse engineering Minecraft versions with Javascript and html.
+### Eaglercraft is a project dedicated to engineering Minecraft versions with Javascript and html.
 This project was created because versions **1.13+** would be a living hell with preformance when running in a web browser, and Minecraft isn't really built to run in a web browser.

 # Progress